• Skip to primary navigation

 Count

 The final way to measure chocolate chips is to count them.
-This method can be very inaccurate because of chocolate chip size.
-Not to mention time-consuming.
+This method is only for fun or trivia.

 There is no industry-wide standard for chocolate chip size.
-Each chocolate chip manufacturer uses an unique mold to make chocolate chips.
-Because the molds are different, the chocolate chips are different.
-They are not identical in size or appearance.
+Each chocolate chip brand varies in size and appearance.

 How to Measure Chocolate Chips with a Kitchen Scale